Current Online Blackjack Tournaments

 Major Blackjack Tournaments

 In recent years, several blackjack events have gained considerable notoriety.
 Perhaps the most well-known to television audiences was the World Series of Blackjack, a competition televised on the Game Show Network.
-This mostly closed tournament does allow players to enter through satellites, and the top prize – which started at $100,000 in the show’s first season – has risen to $500,000 over the past two seasons, the last of which was aired in 2007.
+This mostly closed tournament does allow players to enter through satellites, and the top prize – which started at $100,000 in the show’s first season – rose to $500,000 over subsequent seasons, the last of which was aired in 2007.
 GSN also briefly aired a series known as the World Blackjack Tour, and UltimateBet ran the Ultimate Blackjack Tour for two seasons.